-Let our company have made a profit of 5 cents, which has to be divided amongst a company (70%) and an investor (30%).
-Cents can't be divided, so We can't give 3.5 and 1.5 cents.
-If we round up, the company gets 4 cents, the investor gets 2, which means we need to conjure up an additional cent.
+Let's say our company has made a profit of 5 cents, which has to be divided amongst two investors that hold 70% and 30%.
+Cents can't be divided, so we can't give 3.5 and 1.5 cents.
+If we round up, the first investor gets 4 cents, the investor gets 2, which means we need to conjure up an additional cent.

 The best solution to avoid this pitfall is to use allocation according to ratios.